Muenster Cheese vs Wensleydale Cheese

 Milk Type and Treatment

-Muenster Cheese is made with cow milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.
 Wensleydale Cheese is made with cow milk that is typically other.

 Composition and Texture